Over a Decade of Innovation in Comfort

-We've been using science to engineer more comfortable clothes for nearly a decade - learn about Ministry of Supply through a history of our flagship products.
+Since 2012, we've been using science to engineer more comfortable clothes - learn about Ministry of Supply through a history of our flagship products.

 Gihan and Aman met at MIT - while their friends were hacking code, they were united by a shared passion for hacking clothes, making more comfortable dress shirts and socks from their favorite athletic gear.